 “It’s not good,” Michelle said bluntly.
 “Apparently, when he was shot all those years ago, they missed a bullet fragment.
 He’s got a big bruise on his chest that Emma said came from getting hit at work yesterday.
 The surgeon thinks that knocked the fragment loose.
 They’ve got to get it out.
 It’s lodged between his lung and his heart.”

 “Wh–what are his chances?”
 Emma asked faintly, sinking into her chair.

-Michelle sighed, taking a seat beside her.
+Michelle sighed, taking the chair beside her.
 She grasped Emma’s hands tightly.
 “The surgeon who’s operating has good hands, steady hands.
 If anyone can get it out, he can.”